TrackFormers Part 2: Enhanced Transformer-Based Models for High-Energy Physics Track Reconstruction: Improved methods

 In this experiment, we combine our strongest prior architectures into a unified two-stage model.
 Stage~1 is an EncReg-style encoder-only Transformer~\cite{Caron_2025} that regresses track parameters $(\theta, \sin\phi, \cos\phi, q\!\in\!\{-1,1\})$ together with four learned free latent variables.
 Here $\theta$ and $\phi$ are spherical momentum angles ($p=\sqrt{p_x^2+p_y^2+p_z^2}$, $\theta=\arccos(p_z/p)$, $\phi=\arctan2(p_y,p_x)$).

 Stage~2 is an EncCla-style encoder-only Transformer for per-hit classification.
-For each hit we concatenate the raw coordinates with the regressor outputs,

-project to an embedding, and pass through encoder blocks.
+For each hit we concatenate the raw coordinates with the regressor outputs, ($x$, $y$, $z$, $\theta$, $\sin\phi$, $\cos\phi$, $q$, $\text{latent}_1$, \ldots, $\text{latent}_4$), project to an embedding, and pass through encoder blocks.
 A final linear head produces a categorical distribution over quantile-binned $(\phi,\theta,p,q)$ classes; the predicted class is the maximum-probability bin.
 Although regressed parameters are already predictive, they further enrich the classifier’s input features.